 What’s better than a meatball pasta, I hear you ask?
 How about a bite size meatball with a gooey a cheese filling, nestled in a cheesy filo casing and topped with a rich tomato sauce?
 These meatball cupcakes will be the star of your next party!

 These bite size little beauties are exactly what party food should be, they pack flavour and one is not enough!
 Enjoy with some cold beers and friends, or, do as I do and just nibble them throughout a Sunday afternoon!

 My meatball cupcakes recipe is packed full of flavour, the meat is well seasoned and when you take a bite, the melted cheese and rich tomato sauce create full impact.

-The sauce is really concentrated and you don’t need to use much to top them, any left over can be stored in the fridge and stirred into some pasta for an easy week night dinner.
+The sauce is really concentrated and you don’t need to use much to top them, any left over can be stored in the fridge and stirred into some pasta, or spread onto a pizza base for an easy week night dinner.